Women Wearing Shoulder Pads

-Women Wearing Shoulder Pads (Mujeres con Hombreras) is a Mexican adult stop-motion animated television series created by Gonzalo Cordova for Cartoon Network's nighttime programming block Adult Swim.
-It became the first Spanish-language series to air on the block on 17 August 2025.
-Following the four shorts from 2022 to 2024.
+Women Wearing Shoulder Pads (Mujeres con Hombreras) is an adult stop-motion animated television series created by Gonzalo Cordova for Cartoon Network's nighttime programming block Adult Swim.
+It became the first Spanish language series in the block, airing on 17 August 2025.
 In Mexico, it airs exclusively on HBO Max.
-It is set in Ecuador.

 At least 8 11-minute episodes have been made.
-A compilation film version of the series was released on HBO Max on 29 September 2025.
-The film was also dubbed in English.
-CANAL+ was all episodes are released on September 30, 2025.
+An English-dubbed compilation film version of the series was released on HBO Max on 29 September 2025.

 Synopsis

-In this show's fantasy world, guinea pigs, called cuyes in Spanish, are the size of cattle.
-They also serve the same purpose, commonly grown for meat and used in "cuy-fights".
-But Spanish entrepreneur Marioneta Negocios wants to get rich by rebranding guinea pigs from a delectable delicacy to a cuddly companion.
-She is on a collision course with Doña Quispe, a businesswoman who runs the country's most famous restaurant, El Cuchillo (the knife), and a chain of cuyes butcher shops, as a result of this PR campaign.
+Guinea pigs, called cuyes, are the size of cattle and serve the same purpose, grown for meat and used in "cuy-fights".
+Spanish entrepreneur Marioneta Negocios is on a collision course with Doña Quispe, a self-made businesswoman in Ecuador's cuy industry.
 The women's friends and relatives are swiftly drawn into this conflict.